-Set Default Button
+Set Default

-Session Keys comes with a number of default setup files for various Native Instruments Maschine controllers.
-If you use one of these, Maschine is set up so that most functions in Session Keys are assigned to Maschine buttons and faders.
-You can find the files in the Maschine Settings folder which resides inside the Resources folder.
+Session Keys comes with a default setup file (template) for Native Instruments' Maschine controller.
+If you use this, Maschine is set up so that all functions in Session Keys are assigned to Maschine buttons and faders.
+You can find the file in the Maschine Settings folder which resides inside the Resources folder.